Updated April 2024

 • Provide a surgical face mask for the patient to wear at all times while in all areas of the clinical office.
 For practices with a large pediatric component, pediatric masks are now available for purchase.

-• Keep the door to the treatment/exam room closed.
-Visitors and staff should not enter the room unless they are immune to measles.
-Open a window in the room, if this is possible.
+• Keep the door to the treatment/exam room closed; open a window in the room if possible.

 • Place alert signage for staff on the closed door.

-• Allow sufficient time for the air to change in the room and be free of droplet nuclei before using the room for a non-immune patient (for measles).
+• Allow sufficient time for the air to change in the room and be free of droplet nuclei before using the room for other patients – two hours is a conservative estimate of the time required.
 The time required may be minimized if the patient has worn a surgical mask consistently.

 • Routine cleaning for the room or equipment is sufficient after examining a patient under Airborne Precautions.